 They aired this as a made-for-TV movie, but it was essentially a pilot.
 James Russo starring as Jon Kane, a Venice Beach private eye on a wandering husband job.

 Intended as a pilot done for the 2002 TV season, this made-for-TV flick starred Lynn Collins as Janet Evanovich's bestselling bounty hunter Stephanie Plum.
-It wasn't picked up, however, because, according to a reliable source who saw it when the network she worked for tested it, it was "abysmal."
+It wasn't picked up, however, because, according to a reliable source who saw it in a test screening, "it was abysmal."

 Following the success of the 1998 feature film, NBC decided to try a TV show, starring Alan Cummings in the title role (replacing Bill Pullman)), whose assistant was a character called Jeff (played by David Julian Hirsh) whom I assume was the fill-in for Arlo (who had been played by Ben Stiller) Alas, it was all for naught, because ultimately, NBC chose not to pick up the series.

 Tentatively scheduled for the 2003 season but so far unaired, this one focused on an Oakland-based private eye played by Danny Glover.
 Lee's is a former Oakland police officer who spent 18 months in prison for "protecting a fellow officer" (that's a crime?) upon his release he becomes a private detective.